NVIDIA/hpc-container-maker/docs/tutorial.md

 the base image from `nvidia/cuda:9.0-devel-centos7` to `nvidia/cuda:9.0-devel-ubuntu16.04` and see what happens.

-What would the equivalent script using the HPCCM Python library look like?
+What would the equivalent script using the HPCCM Python module look like?

 ```python